smiosoft/pass/docs/azure-service-bus/README.md

 }
 ```

-#### Client registration
+### Publisher registration

-Register all your subscribers by including them in the service configuration options.
+Register all your publishers by including them in the service configuration options.

 ```csharp
 public void ConfigureServices(IServiceCollection services)